digitaldisarray/CTFCollab/README.md

 # CTFCollab
-Collaborative tool for CTF (capture the flag) teams to keep track of and collaborate on challenges during competitions
+Collaborative tool for CTF (capture the flag) teams to keep track of and collaborate on challenges during competitions.

+# Project Values
+The goal of this project is to provide an open source, developer friendly, pickup and go solution to collaberative development while solving cybersecurity puzzles in CTF competitions.

+- Pick up and go: Our website is meant to be as simple as possible.
+Users don’t need accounts, they just enter a PIN and get access to an instance similar to Kahoot.
+- Open source: We value transparency and community.
+By choosing to make our software open source we are enabling others to contribute to and audit the code.
+- Industry-Standard Tech Stack: Built with Go (backend), SvelteKit (frontend), and MySQL (database), our stack prioritizes performance, scalability, and developer familiarity.
+- Developer-Friendly Codebase: We prioritize code organization and helpful comments to make the project accessible to new contributors.

+# Team Members and Roles
+Kevin Rossel: Resident CTF’er.
+Backend and database schema.
+Guided UI/UX Teo Liam Ippolito: UX Designer and Frontend Development Lead Brayden Aldrich: Frontend and backend development, connecting the two together Danny T Nguyen: Implemented frontend features Maximiliano Maldonado: Backend development, worked on the database, API and implementing frontend Sory Diagouraga: Backend development and API documentation.

 ## Table of contents